bsmit104/DoctorTime/README.md

   - The game's main progression can be followed to some satisfying ending point within 10 minutes by a player experienced with related videogames. - players can play through 3 levels.
 The levels also have a lot of replayability.

 ### Selectable Requirements (choose 3)
 - Data-driven experience progression (e.g. defined in a separate JSON/XML or other data file).
 You should be able to give us the name of one or more text files containing game design details in a format that isn't a programming language.

+(this is done in tile maps loaded with tile set and json files: lab1.json, lab2.json, lab3.json)

 - Procedural audio (sound created with code, rather data files).
 You might use ToneJS to build a sound without any sound asset files or assemble several synchronized music layers to build a combinatorial space of sounds from a very small collections of sound asset files.

+(robot sound fx plays at random times with varying sounds in length and pitch)

 - Procedural graphics (graphics created with code, rather than data files).
 You might use Phaser's Graphics

+(particle system sparkles on jump)

 Lore:
 Doctor Time has to save the world by traversing different realities to save the world from robots that destroy it.